rackerlabs/rackspace-how-to/content/cloud-servers/resize-standard-and-general-purpose-servers.md

 type: article
 created_date: '2012-07-19'
 created_by: Rackspace Support
-last_modified_date: '2018-07-01'
+last_modified_date: '2018-08-15'
-last_modified_by: Nate Archer
+last_modified_by: Brian King
 product: Cloud Servers
 product_url: cloud-servers
 ---

 **Previous section:** [Create a Cloud Server](/how-to/create-a-cloud-server)

-This article shows how to resize your server&mdash;change the RAM and disk space allocation&mdash;in the Cloud Control Panel.
+This article shows how to resize your server (change the vCPU, RAM and sometimes disk size) in the Cloud Control Panel.

-**Note:** Standard servers can be resized to both smaller and larger servers, but be mindful of the potential for data loss if you size down.
-General Purpose servers can only be resized to larger servers.
-All other flavors, OnMetal servers, and any server that boots from a Cloud Block Storage volume cannot be resized.
+**Note:** Standard flavor Linux servers using the deprecated "PV" virtualization mode can resize down, but be mindful of the potential for data loss if you size down.
+OnMetal servers cannot be resized at all.
+All other flavors can resize up only. (note: I/O flavors cannot resize through the portal yet.
+Contact Rackspace Support if you would like to resize up an I/O flavor server).

 1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).